dexaai/dexter/readme.md

 - **Advanced AI Function Utilities**: Tools for creating and managing AI functions, including `createAIFunction`, `createAIExtractFunction`, and `createAIRunner`, with Zod integration for schema validation.

+- **Structured Data Extraction**: Dexter supports OpenAI's structured output feature through the `createExtractFunction`, which uses the `response_format` parameter with a JSON schema derived from a Zod schema.

 - **Flexible Caching and Tokenization**: Built-in caching system with custom cache support, and advanced tokenization based on `tiktoken` for accurate token management.

 - **Robust Observability and Control**: Customizable telemetry system, comprehensive event hooks, and specialized error handling for enhanced monitoring and control.